How to Meal-Prep on Sunday for a Week of Easy Dinners

 This recipe takes the already prepped Brussels sprouts and cauliflower florets and mixes them with the premade cheese sauce to create a creamy one-pot pasta in a quick 20 minutes, from start to finish.
 These veggies in this easy pasta recipe help bulk up the dish and keep it filling.
 The generous 2-cup portion is sure to satisfy.

-Tuesday: Chicken & Quinoa Buddha Bowls
+Tuesday: Chicken, Avocado & Quinoa Bowls with Herb Dressing

 Wednesday: Cheesy Beef Enchilada Casserole

 This impressive-looking casserole is actually super easy to make.
 A quick mixture of ground beef cooked with frozen corn, chopped bell pepper and simple spices get layered between corn tortillas along with the ready-made creamy cheese sauce to create this mouthwatering enchilada-style casserole.
 This veggie-packed dish is mild, so put out hot sauce and chopped jalapeños if you're feeding heat-seekers.
-While the casserole bakes, whip up the simplest coleslaw salad ever using bagged slaw mix and the Italian vinaigrette that was made during your meal-prep session.
+While the casserole bakes, whip up the simplest coleslaw salad ever using bagged slaw mix and the Italian dressing that was made during your meal-prep session.

 Frozen cauliflower pizza crust is topped with prepared pesto, shredded mozzarella cheese and the meal-prepped chicken thighs and cooked until crispy.
-While the pizza cooks, whip up the easy antipasto-style salad made from iceberg lettuce, the finely chopped cauliflower from your prep session, pepperoncinis, pepperoni, cherry tomatoes and the rest of the Italian vinaigrette.
+While the pizza cooks, whip up the easy antipasto-style salad made from iceberg lettuce, the finely chopped cauliflower from your prep session, pepperoncinis, pepperoni, cherry tomatoes and the rest of the Italian dressing.